We’re Suing Trump for Abandoning Federal Funding Promises

 “I started to panic,” says Resnick.
 “I finished my delivery to a couple of florists, and then I remember feeling too messed up to drive home, so I just parked the van and walked around D.C. in a daze.
 It was just shocking.”

-Resnick is just one of thousands of Americans suddenly left in the lurch by the funding freeze.
+Resnick is just one of thousands of Americans suddenly left in the lurch by the withholding of funds.
 Small farmers like Resnick rely on federal grants to stay afloat and care for their land so that they leave it in better shape for the next generation.
 She emphasizes that farmers need these types of grants — or there won’t be farms.

 “If contracts aren’t honored and farmers can no longer trust the government,” says Resnick.
 “I’m worried about what that means for the future of farming.”